ethereum/annotated-spec/altair/beacon-chain.md

 | - | - | - |
 | `ParticipationFlags` | `uint8` | a succinct representation of 8 boolean participation flags |

-We will maintain a byte array to store which actions a validator has successfully taken during a given epoch.
-Each validator gets 8 bits: 3 for each of their **duties** (attesting to the correct Casper FFG source, to the correct Casper FFG target, and to the correct head), and 5 not-yet-claimed to be used for duties to be added in the future.
+We will maintain a byte array to store which actions a validator has successfully taken during a given epoch, so that we can calculate finality and other global statistics and reward or penalize validators at the end of the epoch.
+Each validator gets 8 bits: 3 for each of their **attestation duties** (attesting to the correct Casper FFG source, to the correct Casper FFG target, and to the correct head), and 5 not-yet-used bits to be used for duties to be added in the future.

 ## Constants